LumiaUSD/Lending-protocol/README.md

-# Lumia Lending Protocol - luUSD
+# Lumia Lending Protocol - rwaUSD

 > [!NOTE]
 > This repository contains the core smart contracts for the Lumia Lending Protocol, forked from the 3A DAO Borrowing Protocol.

-A fork of the 3A DAO lending protocol, customized for Lumia to enable LUMIA token holders to use their tokens as collateral for borrowing luUSD stablecoin.
+A fork of the 3A DAO lending protocol, customized for Lumia to enable LUMIA token holders to use their tokens as collateral for borrowing rwaUSD stablecoin.

 ## Key Features

-- **Collateralized Lending**: Users can deposit LUMIA tokens as collateral to borrow luUSD
+- **Collateralized Lending**: Users can deposit LUMIA tokens as collateral to borrow rwaUSD
 - **Multiple Collateral Support**: While optimized for LUMIA, the protocol also can supports other collateral types like wETH
 - **Liquidation Protection**: Implements a Dutch Auction system for liquidations with a Last Resort mechanism
 - **Price Feeds**: Uses API3 Market Price Feeds for secure collateral valuation